Pokémon: The Rise of Darkrai: Plot

 A hundred years ago, Godey, the architect who designed an enormous set of musical instruments in Alamos Town called the Space-Time Towers, had a nightmare which he wrote down in his diary, which is later discovered by his great-grandson, the scientist Tonio.
 The nightmare foretold that two entities that should never have met would cross paths in the space-time rift.
 Their wrath from this meeting will envelop the town, and cause its collapse.
 In a garden designed by Godey, Darkrai, a nightmare-causing Pokémon hated by everyone else, opened its heart to a girl called Alicia, who invited Darkrai to stay in the garden.
 Godey realized the nightmare was telling him to make a music disc for "Orácion", (Note: Spanish for "Prayer") a song with the power to soothe the fiercest rage, for future use.
 Years later, Darkrai saved the life of Alicia's granddaughter Alice after she tripped and fell from a cliff.

-In the present, Godey's foretelling comes true when the Pokémon Palkia, who can control space, and Dialga, who rules over time, cause disturbances in the air around Alamos Town as they brawl in the space between dimensions.
+In the present, Godey's foretelling comes true when the Legendary Pokémon Palkia, who can control space, and Dialga, who rules over time, cause disturbances in the air around Alamos Town as they brawl in the space between dimensions.
 At the same time, Ash Ketchum, Brock, and Dawn arrive in the town for Dawn's next Pokémon Contest inside the Space-Time Towers.
 Palkia and Dialga's clashing causes a disturbance in space, which damages the garden.
 Baron Alberto believes this is the work of Darkrai.
 While battling Alberto's Lickilicky, Darkrai makes Ash fall asleep and creates a nightmare where Palkia attacks Ash.
 Darkrai then appears before disappearing down a hole that Ash and his partner Pikachu are sucked into.